 - Repeat the process until you have desired quantity of noodles.
 Remember to whisk the mix every time before use.

-- Chop fish into small pieces, squeeze out any moisture.
+- For the Kamaboko - Chop fish into small pieces, squeeze out any moisture.

 - Blend fish then mix in egg white and salt.
 Leave to dry at room temperature for an hour.
 Roll the mix in clingfilm and steam for 10 minutes.